 We must be honest with ourselves.
 Western culture and Western civilization are superior to all other cultures and civilizations.
 The proof of this fact appears in Japan.
 Its people embraced Westernization and transformed their island into one of the richest nations in the world.

-By contrast, the peoples in African nations, Middle-Eastern nations, and Hispanic nations (in Central and South America) reject Westernization, and those nations are economically poor, have high rates of violent crime, or have authoritarian societies.
+By contrast, the peoples in African nations, Middle-Eastern nations, and Hispanic nations (in Latin America) reject Westernization, and those nations are economically poor, have high rates of violent crime, or have authoritarian societies.
 That is the ugly truth of non-Western civilizations.